nimbella/docs/docs/deployer-spec.md

 When your web content has [build steps](building.md), the default behavior is to build in the local file system.
 However, if the build is self-contained (does not depend on artifacts outside the web directory), it is possible to request that the build be done [remotely](building.md#remote-builds).
 For web content, remote builds are always done in the default `nodejs` runtime container, since most web build tools are in the `nodejs` ecosystem.

-Some web content may note work when the build is done remotely (due to dependence on artifacts that are not contained in the action directory).
+Some web content may not work when the build is done remotely (due to dependence on artifacts that are not contained in the action directory).
 The following forces a local build for web content (even when `--remote-build` is specified).

 ```
 bucket: